SwagatamAdak/Food/README.md

-Switch to master brank from main branch
+Switch to master branch from main branch